chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 - **Creation phase**: finds all of the identifiers in your code and determines their scope at that time.
   - finds all identifier declarations and records the names and designate their scopes.
   - **Hoisting** occurs in this phase: declarations get hoisted to the top of their defined scope.
+  - “Function declarations and function variables are always moved (‘hoisted’) to the top of their JavaScript scope by the JavaScript interpreter”.
+  - In a process called **hoisting**, JavaScript appears to reorganize code in such a way that certain declarations and definitions appear to be moved around.
+While this organization doesn't really occur, it's a useful mental model for understanding scope in a JavaScript program.
   - Processing occurs from the top down during the creation phase.
-  - “Function declarations and function variables are always moved (‘hoisted’) to the top of their JavaScript scope by the JavaScript interpreter”.
 - **Execution phase**: program runs code line - by- line.
   - JS knows what variables exist and where they are in scope.
   - Code acts like the declarations were moved to the top of their respective scope.